 | [2025-12-31 07:41:10.368 -07:00] [INF] Authentication request for "test@test" has been denied (IP: "140.32.72.74").

-If you see zero matches, your regex is wrong or your log path is incorrect.
+Zero matches means your regex is wrong or your log path is incorrect.

 Creating the Jellyfin Jail Configuration